olofhellman/SinteraptSupportFiles/docs/DefiningMassRanges.md

 You may notice, that even though there was no explicit command to make an atomtype, two atomtypes were created.
 This is because each mass range implicitly contained a reference to an atomtype in its "atom list" property.
 When a corresponding atom type cannot be found, it is created automatically

-## RRNG files
+## Concise script for defining mass ranges

-Support for applying RRNG files is in the pipeline.
-In the meantime, running scripts is the only way to define mass ranges.
-However, the script can be made a bit less awkward by condensing the importasnt information into a list, and then iterating through.
-Here;'s an exaple:
+ A script for defining mass ranges can be made a bit less awkward by condensing the important information into a list, and then iterating through.
+Here's an example:

 ```
 set massRangeDataList to {¬